-There are many different baits you can use that will catch you more carp and these are our top 10 carp fishing bait tips:
+There are many different carp fishing baits you can use that will catch you more carp.

 Mix up the hook bait

-There are many different approaches you can adopt using just boilies that will add variation to confuse the carp in distinguishing between free offerings and your hook bait.
+There are many different carp fishing bait approaches you can adopt using just boilies that will add variation to confuse the carp in distinguishing between free offerings and your hook bait.
 Try some of the following.

 - Double up and fish two boilies on your hair.
 This is a great tactic when targeting big carp as the smaller fish may struggle to fit the hook bait in their mouths.